Roscoe, Texas, USA

 Roscoe wind farm (RWF) is the largest onshore wind farm in the world.
-It is situated 45 miles south-west of Abilene in Texas, USA.
-RWF is owned and operated by Germany-based E.ON Climate and Renewables (EC&R).
+It is located 45 miles south-west of Abilene in Texas, US.
+Owned by RWE, it is one of the biggest wind farms in the world.

 With an installed capacity of 781.5MW, RWF exceeds the capacity of the previously largest Horse Hollow Wind Energy Center (735.5MW) located in Taylor and Nolan counties southwest of Abilene.

-The plant is situated in 100,000 acres of land, primarily used for cotton farming, stretching into the three counties of Mitchell, Nolan and Scurry.
+Constructed by Germany-based E.ON Climate and Renewables (EC&R), the plant is located in 100,000 acres of land, primarily used for cotton farming, stretching into the three counties of Mitchell, Nolan and Scurry.
 The site is leased from dryland cotton farmers.

-Construction on the wind farm began in May 2007, and it has been operational since October 2009.
+The construction on the wind farm began in May 2007 and it has been operational since October 2009.
 The Roscoe wind complex provides the community with 70 full-time working positions.

 The Roscoe wind complex opened in February 2008 upon the commissioning of phase I. Phases II and III went live in March 2008 and March 2009 respectively.
 The operations of the first two phases began in September 2008.